AlchemiistCreative/EthicalInsight/README.md

 You are free to <a href="#contributing">contribute</a> to this project and bring some new features.

 The project consists in centralizing the audit of one or several AD domain controllers.
 It's working with a powershell script as agent on the DC, pushing several data to MongoDB through a REST API.
+This project can be easily deployed with <a href="#docker">Docker</a>

 <p align="right">(<a href="#top">back to top</a>)</p>